 New to Texas

-New Texans have 30 days from the time they move here to register their vehicle.
-You must register your vehicle before you can apply for a Texas Driver’s License.
+New Texans have 30 days to register their vehicle.
+You must register your vehicle before applying for a Texas Driver’s License

 Your Texas insurance must meet or exceed the state’s minimums:

 - $30,000 per person for bodily injury

 If you have out-of-state insurance that meets these requirements, bring the declarations page for your policy.

 Take your vehicle and proof of insurance to a certified Texas Department of Public Safety inspection station in Travis County.
 Most dealerships, mechanics and full-service gas stations offer state inspections.
 You will need the inspection station to provide you with a signed Vehicle Inspection Report (VIR).
 The report is required to register and title your vehicle in Texas.

 Note: Texas requires an annual inspection that is within 90 days of your sticker’s expiration date.
 Next year, after you pass inspection, you can renew your registration online at Texas.gov.

 Provide your inspection documents and proof of insurance along with the following: